ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 The use of `errno`-style error codes like `EIO` and `EACCES` ensures consistent error handling throughout the kernel, making it easier for driver developers and kernel programmers to propagate errors reliably and interpret failure conditions in a familiar, standardised way.

 The FreeBSD kernel makes extensive use of `errno`-style error codes to represent different failure conditions consistently.
-Don’t worry if they seem unfamiliar at first, as we move forward, you’ll naturally encounter many of them, and I’ll help you understand how they work and when to use them.
+Don't worry if they seem unfamiliar at first, as we move forward, you'll naturally encounter many of them, and I'll help you understand how they work and when to use them.

 For a complete list of standard error codes and their meanings, you can refer to the FreeBSD manual page: